Planning Domain Description Language Support

 - if command is invoked on a problem file, the domain file (if open in the editor) will be selected automatically.

-Domain and problem files correspond to each other, if:
+Domain, problem and plan/happenings files correspond to each other, if:

 - they have the same domain name i.e.